Harpica/mesto-react/README.md

 - This is frontend for "Mesto" application written on React
 - It represents one-page site which is adapted for commonly used devices.
 - Site allows you to change profile parameters, add new photos with titles, "like" photos, delete photos, and open photos in fullscreen modal window.
+- Modal windows could be closed by Esc key or click on the outside of the container
 - Site performs validation for all forms.

 ## Link to published site on GitHub